GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 Click [here](https://project-test-172118.appspot.com/) to view an example of the web application you will build using this tutorial.

 Users interact with the web application only through the Cloud Platform Console; photos cannot be uploaded or deleted through the website.
-Behind the scenes, two buckets exist in [Cloud Storage](https://cloud.google.com/storage/) (GCS): one to store the uploaded photos and the other to store the thumbnails of the uploaded photos.
+Behind the scenes, two buckets exist in [Cloud Storage](https://cloud.google.com/storage/): one to store the uploaded photos and the other to store the thumbnails of the uploaded photos.
 [Cloud Datastore](https://cloud.google.com/datastore/) stores all non-image entities needed for the web application, which is hosted on [App Engine](https://cloud.google.com/appengine/).
-Notifications of changes to the GCS photo bucket are sent to the application via [Cloud Pub/Sub](https://cloud.google.com/pubsub/).
+Notifications of changes to the Cloud Storage photo bucket are sent to the application by using [Cloud Pub/Sub](https://cloud.google.com/pubsub/).
 The [Google Cloud Vision API Client Library](https://developers.google.com/api-client-library/python/apis/vision/v1) is used to label photos for search.

 A general overview of how the application works is shown in the diagrams below.

 **Receiving a notification:**
 ![Receiving a Notification](https://github.com/GChien44/community/blob/master/tutorials/use-cloud-pubsub-cloud-storage-app-engine/receiving-a-notification.png)

-1. A user uploads or deletes something from their GCS photo bucket.
+1. A user uploads or deletes something from their Cloud Storage photo bucket.
 1. A Cloud Pub/Sub message is sent.
 1. The Cloud Pub/Sub message is received by App Engine.
-1. The Cloud Pub/Sub message is formatted and stored as a `Notification` in Datastore.
+1. The Cloud Pub/Sub message is formatted and stored as a `Notification` in Cloud Datastore.
-1. If the event type from the message is `OBJECT_FINALIZE`, the uploaded photo is compressed and stored as a thumbnail in a separate GCS thumbnail bucket.
-If the event type from the message is `OBJECT_DELETE` or `OBJECT_ARCHIVE`, the thumbnail matching the name and generation number of the deleted or archived photo is deleted from the GCS thumbnail bucket.
+1. If the event type from the message is `OBJECT_FINALIZE`, the uploaded photo is compressed and stored as a thumbnail in a separate Cloud Storage thumbnail bucket.
+If the event type from the message is `OBJECT_DELETE` or `OBJECT_ARCHIVE`, the thumbnail matching the name and generation number of the deleted or archived photo is deleted from the Cloud Storage thumbnail bucket.
+When an object is removed from your Cloud Storage photo bucket, the event type will be `OBJECT_DELETE` if [versioning](https://cloud.google.com/storage/docs/object-versioning) is not turned on for your bucket and `OBJECT_ARCHIVE` if versioning is turned on for your bucket.
 1. If the event type from the message is `OBJECT_FINALIZE`, then the Google Cloud Vision API is used to generate labels for the uploaded photo.
-1. If the event type from the message is `OBJECT_FINALIZE`, then a new `ThumbnailReference` is created and stored in Datastore.
-If the event type from the message is `OBJECT_DELETE` or `OBJECT_ARCHIVE`, then the appropriate `ThumbnailReference` is deleted from Datastore.
+1. If the event type from the message is `OBJECT_FINALIZE`, then a new `ThumbnailReference` is created and stored in Cloud Datastore.
+If the event type from the message is `OBJECT_DELETE` or `OBJECT_ARCHIVE`, then the appropriate `ThumbnailReference` is deleted from Cloud Datastore.

 **Loading the home page:**
 ![Loading Notifications](https://github.com/GChien44/community/blob/master/tutorials/use-cloud-pubsub-cloud-storage-app-engine/loading-home-page.png)

 1. The user navigates to `http://[PROJECT ID].appspot.com/`.
 For example: [https://project-test-172118.appspot.com/](https://project-test-172118.appspot.com/).
-1. A previously-specified number of `Notifications` are queried from Datastore, ordered by date and time, most recent first.
+1. A predetermined number of `Notifications` are queried from Cloud Datastore, ordered by date and time, most recent first.
 1. The queried `Notifications` are sent to the front-end to be formatted and displayed on the home page.
 1. The HTML file links to an external CSS file for styling.